Chasing Ghosts: A Simulation-to-Real Olfactory Navigation Stack with Optional Vision Augmentation

 \subsection{Mechanical Modifications to the UAV}

 To adapt the UAV for olfactory navigation, we designed a mechanical harness that equipped the machine with the OPU, olfaction sensors, battery, ballast, and infrared sensors.
-All components were designed in SolidWorks and iterated several times; the final iterations are located in the code repository under the \textit{/cad} subdirectory.
-Generally-accepted mechanical design principles for aeronautics were followed.
-The full kit can be 3D-printed on a single 500mm x 500mm print bed using PLA plastic.
+We designed all components in SolidWorks and iterated several times; the final iterations reside in the code repository under the \textit{/cad} subdirectory.
+We followed generally-accepted mechanical design principles for aeronautics.
+One can 3D-print the full kit on a single 500mm x 500mm print bed using PLA plastic.
 We used a 35\% infill to balance durability and weight.
-A full bill of materials can be found in the code repository.
+The code repository contains a full bill of materials.